zeroreserve/ZeroReserve/README.md

 $ git clone https://github.com/spesmilo/libbitcoin.git

 Then configure with
-$ ./configure.ac --enable-leveldb --enable-testnet
+$ ./configure --enable-leveldb --enable-testnet

-To build ZeroReserve, checkout the sources to the plugins directory of Retroshare and build with
+To build ZeroReserve, checkout the sources to the plugins directory of Retroshare and build with:

 $ qmake && make clean && make